JeffreyMJordan/Genius/README.md

 **Users can add annotations by highlighting song lyrics**
 ![alt text](https://media.giphy.com/media/l2RnHqBvcUwXLTv6U/giphy.gif)

+Annotations represented the most significant challenge I faced when developing Prodigy.
+I came up with Prodigy's annotation system by analyzing Genius' API and inspecting how the HTML on Genius' lyrics page changed in response to new annotations.
+I noticed that when a new annotation was created, Genius wrapped the corresponding lyric in an anchor tag, which allowed them to add click handling to attach multiple annotations to said lyric.

 To create an annotation, Prodigy uses an object called a referent.
-On the frontend, referents are represented by anchor tags wrapped around specific lyrics according to their start and end index.
+On the frontend, referents are represented by anchor tags wrapped around specific lyrics according to their start and end indices.
+Lyrics are built up on the frontend by iterating through a song's stored lyrics, then adding anchor tags at the referent's corresponding start and end indices.
+These lyrics are added to an array, which is interpolated by React in Prodigy's LyricsDisplay component.

 ```javascript
 createLyrics(){